Asemic writing: History

 In the 1950s, there is Brion Gysin (whose calligraphy was influenced by Japanese and Arabic calligraphy), Isidore Isou (who founded Lettrisme/Letterism), Cy Twombly (a former US Army Cryptologist), and Morita Shiryū/Bokujin-kai Group (Ink Human Society) all of whom expanded writing into illegible, abstract, and wordless visual mark-making; they would help lay the foundation for asemic writers of the future.
 Mira Schendel was an artist from Brazil who created many illegible works over the course of her life, for example her piece Archaic Writing (1964).
 Mirtha Dermisache is another writer who had created asemic writing since the 1960s.
 Dermisache actively said that even though her graphisms have no meaning, they still retained the full rights of an autonomous work.
-1971 was the year when Alain Satié released his work Écrit en prose ou L'Œuvre hypergraphique which contains asemic writing throughout the entire graphic novel.
+Angus MacLise was a musician and poet who also created asemic calligraphic works in the 1960s.
+1971 was the year when Alain Satié released his work Écrit en prose ou L'Œuvre hypergraphique which contains asemic writing throughout the entire collage graphic novel.
 León Ferrari was another artist/poet who created many asemic works in the 1960s and 1970s, such as Escritura (1976).
 1974 saw the release of Max Ernst's work Maximiliana: The Illegal Practice Of Astronomy: hommage à Dorothea Tanning; this book is a major influence on asemic writers such as Tim Gaze, Michael Jacobson, and Derek Beaulieu.
 Roland Barthes was also involved with asemic writing; he titled his asemic works Contre-écritures.
+Irma Blank was another important contributor to asemic writing.